 “I would love to play Phil Hellmuth.
 I think he’s chicken.
 I think he’s scared.
 I think he knows he’s going to look bad.”

-Phil Hellmuth and Daniel Negreanu are playing No Limit Hold’em with stakes yet to be determined.
-The format will be quite a bit different from Negreanu vs Polk and instead take on the form of other High Stakes Duel matches, where players buy-in for a predetermined figure for each round.
+Phil Hellmuth and Daniel Negreanu are played No Limit Hold’em.
+The format was quite a bit different from Negreanu vs Polk and instead take on the form of other High Stakes Duel matches, where players buy-in for a predetermined figure for each round.

 Each player put up $50,000 in the first round of the game.
 The loser will then have the option to challenge the winner for a rematch, where the stakes will double.
-They will double each round until one player wins three matches in a row.
+They will double each round until one player wins three matches in a row, which Hellmuth did during the first three matches against Negreanu.

 The stake level increase could result in a potential prize pool of $12.8 million if it reaches 8 rounds.